 Here are some pointers to help you avoid being scammed:

 - Are you expected to handle money through your personal bank account?
-This should ring alarm bells and you could end up being used to handle money illegally.
+This should ring alarm bells and you could end up being used to handle money illegally - which is known as being a money mule and can lead to prosecution.

 - Does the employer have a website?
 Is their email linked to a genuine domain?
-Most employers wouldn't use a hotmail or yahoo email.
+Most employers wouldn't use a hotmail or yahoo email address.

 - Have they provided a business address and telephone number and, if so, do they check out?
 Make sure that the business really does exist - in bricks and mortar.
 If they claim to be a limited company, they should be registered at Companies House and it just takes a few minutes to check.